Knya819/Heuristic-Search-problem/README.md

 ## Additional Work

-In individual work, other heuristic functions were implemented, and additional algorithms such as Constraint Propagation, Rule-Based, Dijkstra, and Reinforcement Learning were explored to derive the optimal path for the given maze.
+Other heuristic functions were implemented, and additional algorithms such as Constraint Propagation, Rule-Based, Dijkstra, and Reinforcement Learning were explored to derive the optimal path for the given maze.
 A 2D representation was also created for visualization.